mike14747/strat-ratings-guide/docs/instructions.md

 -   Center and left-align the columns as needed.
 -   In the _Pitchers.xlsx_ file, remove all the **+** signs from the **Hold** column.
 -   In the _Hitters.xlsx_ file, remove all the **+** signs from the **CL v lhp** and **CL v rhp** columns.
 -   Remove all hitters and pitchers that have an **M** in the _Location_ column.
-Most players with an **X** in the _Location_ column should be deleted too.  **However**, you might find that a couple low IP, carded pitchers might have been part of the X players group and have to be brough back in from the original file.
+Most players with an **X** in the _Location_ column should be deleted too.  **However**, you might find that a couple low IP, carded pitchers might have been part of the X players group and have to be brought back in from the original file.
 -   Remove all uncarded players.
 This will be easy to do for hitters (100+ AB in full 162 game seasons)... harder for pitchers.
 -   Make sure Strat's and baseball-reference's real team abbreviations haven't changed from what they've been.

 Modifying the columns in _Hitters.xls_ and _Pitchers.xls_ files:

--   Insert a _Year_ column to the begining of each file (the MLB year).
+-   Insert a _Year_ column to the beginning of each file (the MLB year).
 -   Add an _rml_team_id_ column to the end of each file.
 -   **Notes:**
     -   It's no longer necessary to rename the _Location_ column to _real_team_id_, since that is now calculated by the app when uploading data.